 7. Can I bring my child early? / Can I pick up my child late?

 You are welcome to drop your child off up to 10 minutes early and to pick up your child up to 10 minutes late.
-If it will be over that 10 minute mark, you will need to enroll in Early Arrival or Extended Pick Up, available for each week of camp when you enroll.
+If it will be over that 10 minute mark, you will need to enroll in Early Arrival or Extended Pick Up (available at our Issaquah location only for each week of camp when you enroll).
 Lunch Hour serves as Extended Pick Up for morning camps, and as Early Arrival for afternoon camps.

 We can only extend the early drop off and late pick up for up to 1 hour, so 8 am is the earliest a child can be dropped-off, and 5 pm is the latest for pick up.